White Wilderness 2012:

 What is the work and why is it needed?

-While some environmentalists claim that the annual winter hunting season leaves less than 150 wolves in Slovakia, official game statistics list more than 1,500: a huge difference!
+While some environmentalists have claimed that the annual winter hunting season leaves less than 150 wolves in Slovakia, official game statistics list more than 10 times this number!
 And it's a similar situation with lynx.
-Are predators being hunted towards extinction, as the environmentalists say, or becoming too numerous, as hunters claim?
+Are predators being hunted towards extinction, as alleged by environmentalists, or becoming too numerous, as hunters claim?
 The dispute shows the clear need for reliable, objective methods to estimate numbers of predators.

-The White Wilderness project brings together international volunteers and local people, nature conservationists, foresters, landowners and hunters.
-Under the close supervision of experienced project staff, volunteers track wolves and lynx and collect samples for DNA analysis, which will allow us to determine the minimum number of animals in the area as well as to detect changes which could require urgent intervention.
+White Wilderness brings together international volunteers and local people, nature conservationists, foresters, landowners and hunters.
+Under the close supervision of experienced project staff, research team members track wolves and lynx, check remote cameras and collect samples for DNA analysis.
+This allows us to reliably estimate the number of animals in the area as well as to detect changes which could require urgent intervention.

 Project area